 Proposals must be signed and dated by a person authorized to bind the Applicant to a contractual arrangement.

 2.7 Rejecting Proposals

-DNR reserves the right at its sole discretion to reject any and all proposals received without penalty and not to issue a contract from this RFP.
+DNR reserves the right at its sole discretion to reject any and all proposals received without penalty and to not issue a contract from this application.

 2.8 Acceptance Period